LordBlick/kicadPanelizer/README.md

 TO DO:
-- wxWidgets version, suitable to other KiCAD programs.
-- On today it recognized only straight lines of edge cutout layer.
+- Split Margin setup onto independent X and Y axes (almost done already).
+- Support for positioning fiducial (first draw done in secret ugly code with not yet working dialog).
+- Very useful will be using settings file per project with output directory choice etc.
 - Last used files list.
+- Drop custom layers clonning.
+- Direct output to Gerber(already supported) and drill(I'm not sure yet that drill is supported in KiCAD pcbnew scripting) files.
-- Own net names for every clone which has net atributes(zones, tracks, vias and pads).
+- Own net names for every clone which has net attributes(zones, tracks, vias and pads).
+- Add some edge cutout visualization.
+- Add support for compliment 180° rotation with cutout by generated on the fly NPTH oval or micro-drill pads with preselected tool diameter.
+This has the advantage that you do not need to create an additional program for CNC milling machines, because everything is contained in the drilling file.
+- Recognized more complicated lines of edge cutout layer.